 The Pre-primary Program follows the school year.

+- The program will start and end the same as the school day.
 For start and end times for your child’s school, please contact the school directly.

-The Pre-primary Program is closed during all school in-service days, professional development days, storm days, holidays and over the summer months.
+- The Pre-primary Program is closed during all school in-service days, professional development days, storm days, holidays and over the summer months.

-If the school isn’t open, the Pre-primary Program will not open.
+- If the school isn’t open, the Pre-primary Program will not open.

 The Pre-primary Program is a child-centered, play based program for children the year before they start school.
 This opportunity will help them transition into the school system and provide experiences that give children the best start to succeed in school and life.